 The longer the run of pipe in your installation, the more restriction there is in the system.
-Therefore, larger diameter pipe should be used.
+Therefore, larger diameter pipe should be used

-- Use 4" pipe if you have more than 15 feet of equivalent vent length. - Horizontal runs shall not exceed 10' of EVL. - Recommended vertical runs to be a minimum of 8'. - To calculate EVL, use the following conversions:
+- Use 4" pipe if you have more than 15 feet of equivalent vent length. - Horizontal pipe in the exhaust system shall not exceed a total of 10' of EVL. - Minimum of 6' continuous run of vertical pipe is highly recommended.
+8' is the optimal recommendation for most efficient use. - To calculate EVL, use the following conversions: